 Today was my last day of medical school classes.
 Four years, lots of friends, lots of memories, and a lot of fun.
 It was tiring, it was invigorating, it was exhausting, and overall it was pretty incredible.
 As approach actually getting my doctorate, the one thing I'll take away is that I will always be … Continue reading Mini-Medicine: Altitude Sickness

 Freezer meals are great.
 They're just great.
 You can pull them out, pop them in the oven, and boom.
 Meal.
 The problem, as a vegetarian, is coming up with freezer meals that are not just soup.
 There's only so many times I can have black bean chili, let's be real.
 When we started this whole … Continue reading Freezer Meals: Lasagna Rolls Edition

 It happened, I matched!
-I'm going to be an anesthesiologist — well, after a year of being a medicine intern.
+I'm going to be an anesthesiologist -- well, after a year of being a medicine intern.
 It was ridiculously scary opening the envelope even though it makes no sense: how slowly or quickly I open it isn't going to change the outcome, the outcome was already decided.
 But still, I opened it … Continue reading Coffee Crumb Cake

 Yesterday was Pi Day.
 I made a pie.
 And I matched at a residency program, though I don't know which one, as did many fourth year medical students .
 It's the culmination of our medical school work, deciding what field we want to pursue, putting together an application, going through interviews, setting a rank list, … Continue reading Lemon Meringue Pie, Matching, and Pi Day